rasmuserik/solsort-old/misc/autogenerated-notes.md

 Rasmus Erik, 2005

 ## Tango
-### Barefoot Tango

-Introduction and dance evening with Argentine Tango:

-• We will work with tango technique, connection, musicality, etc. also with a focus on how it is applicable in other dances such as Swing / Lindy-Hop, Salsa, Kizomba, etc.
-• Barefoot - no (outdoor) shoes are allowed at the dance place Tinkuy - this also puts the focus on more straight movements
-• We both lead and follow within the dance - following makes you a better leader and leading makes you a better follower.
-This is sometimes called "queertango", and also eliminate the issue of possible gender imbalance.
-• It is a social dance, and everybody dances with everybody, - we will change dance partners regularly during the practise - you can come with or without a partner.

-Plan:

-• Introduction to argentine tango - the focus will be on basic technique and musicality, which is suitable for both beginners and experienced dancers :)
-• Social dancing - after the introduction it will gradually change into social dancing, both with traditional tango music, and also other music that is good for tango dancing.

-We start at 19:01, so please be here on time.

-Sign-up: send an sms to Rasmus Erik, +45 60703081, to sign up, (need to know how many will be here)

-Price: free for members at Tinkuy, others donate as much as you can afford to "Læger uden grænser" (msf.dk), or similar.

 ### Tinkuy tango

 Dance evening with introduction to argentine tango (experienced tango dancers are also welcome).